earth-the-home/jquery-plugin-wrapper-resizer/Readme.txt

 ### Unit testing:

-run static test.html file which is available in source code.
+open test.html file which is available in source code.

 ### License
 ### MIT